 When I go for a walk in the park with my uncle, he says, Let’s go Widdershins!
 Do you want to?

 And we do.
 I didn’t even realize that I always walked around the park the same way, but it feels weird and awesome to go the other way.
 It’s brain-tingly.
-Like in Shiva Nata when everything changes so that it’s similar … but different.
+Same same but different.